-Keep reading and I’ll share my favorite techniques for reducing tinnitus stress.
+Keep reading to learn about some of the best techniques for reducing tinnitus stress.

 Relationship Between Stress & Tinnitus

-The autonomic nervous system’s job is to maintain homeostasis, to preserve stability and balance in your body.
-When your body feels the stress from the autonomic nervous system, it can in turn get stressed.
-That’s a natural way for the autonomic nervous system to protect your body, because it’s sending you signals to be fearful of or on high alert about some unknown aspect in your environment—in this case, ringing in the ears.
+The autonomic nervous system’s job is to maintain homeostasis—that is, to preserve stability and balance in your body.
+When the autonomic nervous system signals stress, the body can in turn become stressed.
+This is merely a natural way for the autonomic nervous system to protect the body, as it sends signals alerting the body to some unknown aspect in the environment—in this case, ringing in the ears.
 Thus, if you learn more about the causes of tinnitus, in turn the autonomic nervous system will exhibit a reduced response, as the sensation is no longer so unknown.

 Feedback Loop In The Auditory System

-I see this with patients who work with me via telehealth, who wonder why they have ringing in their ears.
-And after our sessions, especially at the beginning, they learn how to reduce stress and calm down their autonomic nervous system, to relax their body, because they understand tinnitus better.
-It’s important to learn about what tinnitus is: why it’s in your system, what you can do about it, and that it’s likely not going to be something lethal or cause significant harm to you.
-But it’s also something that we will have to learn how to manage and live with.
+Many of my patients who work with me via telehealth at first wonder why they have ringing in their ears.
+After our sessions, they learn how to reduce stress and calm down their autonomic nervous system simply because they now understand their tinnitus better.
+Thus, it’s important to learn about what tinnitus is: specifically, why it’s in your system, what you can do about it, and how you can manage and live with it.

-We’re not trying to completely cure tinnitus, because for most people, there is no direct cure.
-However, we can still improve our quality of life with tinnitus.
+We’re not trying to completely cure tinnitus, because for most people there is no direct cure.
+However, we can still improve our quality of life by further understanding our tinnitus.

-It’s very similar to chronic pain.
-Chronic pain means I’ve had this pain for a long time, I can’t really make it go away.
-But for patients who do have chronic pain, there are significant ways to improve the quality of life.
-And with that comes a reduction in the pain itself.
-The goal is not to completely remove the pain, the goal is to learn how to live with it, how to take it in stride and move forward with the life that you choose to live.
+The path is very similar to that of dealing with chronic pain.
+For patients who do have chronic pain, there are significant ways to improve quality of life, and thus create a reduction in the pain itself.
+The goal is not to completely remove the pain, but merely to learn how to reduce it.

 Psychology of Tinnitus

 Belief is the driving force and is something that we must amplify and fully embrace in order to make significant gains in improving tinnitus.
 Anything that gets us in our body and out of our mind is going to have a big benefit on our tinnitus and our stress from it.
-These can be simple things like walking around your neighborhood, going for a run, a bicycle ride, or swimming.
-Any of those activities will get us out into the world, into our bodies, moving and feeling much better.
-These forms of simple aerobic exercise are proven methods to improve sleep and stress, including your stress associated with tinnitus.
+This can take the form of simple actions, like walking around the neighborhood, going for a run or bike ride, or swimming.
+These forms of simple aerobic exercise are proven methods to improve sleep and stress, including stress associated with tinnitus.